-2) Create a series of "Live Streaming" videos featuring the CWB's new Coast Salish Chinook mascot.
+2) Create a series of "Live Streaming" videos for social media featuring the CWB's new Coast Salish Chinook mascot.
 The 'roving reporter' team will interview field science crews in local rivers to help share knowledge, findings, and images from scientists and others studying the impacts of low water flows on salmon habitats.
-We hope to be working with a videographer from the Halalt Nation to produce short videos for social media.
 The videos will also engage the public in Q&A with local scientists and knowledge holders.
-A naming contest will give the mascot a name.
+We also plan to work with a videographer from the Halalt Nation to produce two-three higher quality educational videos with the teams.

-3) Support the Cowichan Valley Arts Council to host a Watershed Year theme, engaging local artists in exploring what watershed health means through the CWB's seven targets.
+3) Support the Cowichan Valley Arts Council to host a Watershed Year theme, engaging local artists in exploring watershed issues and solutions through artistic expression of the CWB's seven targets.